-In 1958 Yacoubi met an American girl on the beach in Tangier―Ruth, who gave birth to his daughter, Karima.
+In 1958 Yacoubi met an American girl on the beach in Tangier―Ruth Marthen, who later gave birth to his daughter, Karima.
 When the child was less than six months old, Ruth's mother traveled to Morocco to bring her daughter and the granddaughter to New York State.
 (Yacoubi did not see his daughter again until she was 13 years old.)

 Ahmed Yacoubi traveled to South America in 1959 for an exhibition of his works at the Barcinski Gallery in Rio de Janeiro, Brazil.
 Over the next few years his close friendship with Bowles lessened as he became more independent and made other friends.
 The painter Maurice Grosser also took a great interest in Yacoubi's work when he lived and painted in Tangier.
 In 1961 the Beat writer William Burroughs wrote an article in the Evergreen Review about Yacoubi's play "The Night Before Thinking".
 Burroughs wrote: "Yacoubi is mapping timeless areas of magic and therefore his work has a special relevance in the space age since these areas are now open to exploration and we may well look to artists for orientation.
 The painting of Yacoubi is a window opening into space.
 You do not look at his pictures but through them."